Public Art Masterplan and Policies

 Approvals Process

-Developers should give careful consideration to the timing of scheduled meetings of the Arta Advisory Group so as to minimise delays to construction program.
+Developers should give careful consideration to the timing of scheduled meetings of the Arts Advisory Group so as to minimise delays to construction program.
 Prior to approval, developer public art concepts must be submitted for review by the Public Art Advisory Group at one of the group's scheduled meetings.

 The approved public art concept must then be delivered in full, and in alignment with the approved concept, and all necessary supporting documentation supplied by the developer before the City will issue an occupancy permit for the completed development.